-The Story Massage Programme is now integral to the work of Caroline Hill, founder of Making SENse Creative Services Ltd, a company offering sensory-based activities for young adults with complex and profound disabilities in residential care homes.
+The Story Massage Programme is now integral to the work of Caroline Hill who offers sensory-based activities for young adults with complex and profound disabilities in residential care homes.
 We talk to Caroline about her special way of encouraging creativity and fun with activities including sensory drama and sensory art sessions.

 Story Massage in Sensory Drama and Art sessions